gilescope/undepend/README.md

 # undepend

-## What undepend does
+## What undepend does:

-undepend brute-force removes dependencies one by one checking that everything compiles after removal using `cargo check --all-targets`.
+undepend brute-force removes dependencies one by one by checking that everything compiles after removal using `cargo check --all-targets`.

 It creates a file `unused.sh` with the list of crates that can be removed.
 You can trust it by running the script or cat the file in a vscode terminal and go through the Cargo.toml hyperlinks to check whether you agree that those crates should be removed.

-## Installation
+## Installation:

 **assumes you have git**